AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/create-pair.md

 In *./logics/impls/factory/factory.rs* let's implement **create_pair** function body:
 #### 1. Checks that addresses are not identical

-AccountId derives `Eq` trait, so comparison operators can be used
+AccountId derives `Eq` trait, so comparison operators can be used:
 ```rust
 impl<T: Storage<data::Data>> Factory for T {
     ...